fourstix/-Elfos-SPI-OLED-Drivers/README.md

   * build.bat - Windows batch file to assemble and link the sh1106 programs.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete assembled binaries and their associated files.
 * **/src/include/**  -- Include files for the SH1106 display programs and the libraries.
-  * sysconfig.inc - System configuration definitions for sh1106 programs.
+  * sysconfig.inc - System configuration definitions for programs.
   * sh1106.inc - SH1106 display value constants.
-  * sh1106_lib.inc - External definitions for routines in the SH1106 display library sh1106_oled.lib.
+  * oled.inc - External definitions for OLED display driver API.
   * gfx_lib.inc - External definitions for the Graphics OLED Library gfx_oled.lib.
   * ops.inc - Opcode definitions for Asm/02.
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
 * **/src/lib/**  -- Library files for the SH1106 display programs and OLED graphics demos.
-  * gfx_oled.lib - Assembled Graphics OLED library.
-The source files for library functions are in the */src/gfx/* directory.
+  * gfx_oled.lib - Elf/OS Graphics OLED library.
+The source files for library functions are in the [Elfos-Gfx-OLED-Library](https://github.com/fourstix/Elfos-Gfx-OLED-Library) repository.
-  * sh1106_oled.lib - Assembled SH1106 OLED display library.
-The source files for the library functions are in the */src/sh1106/* directory.
-* **/src/sh1106/**  -- Source files for the SH1106 OLED display library.
+* **/src/sh1106/**  -- Source files for the SH1106 OLED display driver.
-  * *.asm - Assembly source files for library functions.
+  * sh11106.asm - Assembly source file for the SH1106 OLED display driver.
   * build.bat - Windows batch file to assemble and create the sh1106_oled graphics library.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete the sh1106_oled library and its associated files.
-* **/bin/**  -- Binary files for SH1106 display programs.
+* **/bin/demo/**  -- Binary files for OLED display driver demo programs.
+* **/bin/sh1106/**  -- Binary file for SH1106 OLED display driver.
-* **/lbr/**  -- Elf/OS library file with SH1106 OLED display programs.
+* **/lbr/**  -- Elf/OS library file with OLED driver demo programs.
-  * sh1106_oled.lbr - Extract the program files with the Elf/OS command *lbr e sh1106_oled*
+  * oled_demo.lbr - Extract the program files with the Elf/OS command *lbr e oled_demo*
 * **/docs/**  -- Documentation for various displays
 * **/docs/sh1106/**  - Documentation files for the SH1106 display.
   * 1.3inch-SH1106-OLED.pdf - 1.3" SH1106 OLED Users Guide.